vxplex - perform Veritas Volume Manager operations on plexes

 The utility that performs vxplex operations for a particular volume usage type.

 Path to a program used with the fsgen usage type for synchronizing in-memory file system data with a volume, for the file system type fstype.
 The program is given arguments of a volume name and one or more plex names.
+For the ufs and s5 file system types, this is a link to sync.
 For the vxfs file system type, this program uses the Veritas File System (VxFS) freeze feature to ensure a perfect synchronized detach.

 The vxplex utility exits with a non-zero status if the attempted operation fails.
 A non-zero exit code is not a complete indicator of the problems encountered but rather denotes the first condition that prevented further execution of the utility.